 Since acquisition, Liberty Gold has compiled a digital database of drill holes (+1,500), blast hole samples (+100,000) and historic rock and soil samples, and has constructed a 3D model of geology and mineralization.
 The 2014 and 2015 fieldwork included collection of an additional 1,384 soil samples and 294 rock samples, staking of additional claims, detailed mapping and a successful ‘proof of concept’ reverse circulation drill program comprising 18 holes.

 The 2016 infill and step-out drilling program was completed with the objective of targeting unmined and/or undrilled areas between and around the historic pits.
 The program also drill tested down-dip to the north of, and laterally beyond the 7 km long ‘Historic Mine Trend’ into areas where gold has been confirmed but not systematically drilled off.
 The drill program consisted of both reverse circulation (163 holes) and core drilling (10 holes).
 The ten core holes were used to provide sample material for metallurgical studies (including column testing) and provide samples for density measurements, which are needed for accurate resource estimation.

 Final metallurgical results were released in April 2017, with a weighted average of 85.9% gold recovery from column leach tests.
 In addition to great recoveries that support a simple heap leach mining scenario, gold extraction has proven relatively insensitive to particle size.
 This supports a run of mine heap leach process.
 More information can be found in the following news release: April 3, 2017.

 Up to three drill rigs have been turning on the property semi-continuously since March 2016.
 Drilling is focused on expanding targets, identifying resources and testing new targets.
-An initial resource estimate is expected in Q1 - 2018.

 Strong geology in established area